Living-Lytics/livinglytics-api/replit.md

 Standard endpoints use Bearer token authentication with `FASTAPI_SECRET_KEY`.
 Admin endpoints require a separate `ADMIN_TOKEN` and are hidden from the OpenAPI schema.

 ### Configuration
 The backend API runs on `0.0.0.0:8000`.
 The frontend runs on `0.0.0.0:5000` with Vite dev server proxying API requests to port 8000.
-CORS is restricted to `livinglytics.base44.app`, `preview--livinglytics.base44.app`, `livinglytics.com`, and `localhost:5173`.
+CORS is restricted to `livinglytics.base44.app`, `preview--livinglytics.base44.app`, `livinglytics.com`, and `localhost:5173` by default, with optional `ALLOW_ORIGINS` environment variable override for deployment flexibility.
 Environment variables manage database connections, Supabase keys, FastAPI secrets, Resend API keys, and Google OAuth credentials.
 Structured JSON logging is implemented with optional Sentry integration and thread-safe in-memory rate limiting for admin endpoints.

+### Deployment & Lifespan Management
+The API uses FastAPI's modern lifespan context manager pattern for proper startup and shutdown handling, ensuring the application stays alive during autoscale deployment.
+Health check endpoints are available at multiple levels:
+- `/` - Root endpoint with API info and status (returns 200 OK)
+- `/health` - Liveness probe for deployment health checks
+- `/ready` - Readiness probe with database and environment validation
+- `/v1/health/liveness` and `/v1/health/readiness` - Kubernetes-style probes

+The lifespan manager handles:
+- Database table creation and index setup on startup
+- APScheduler initialization for weekly digest jobs
+- Graceful scheduler shutdown
+- Error logging for all startup/shutdown operations

 ## Frontend Architecture